 Design Validation

-According to the FDA, design validation is "…establishing by objective evidence that device specifications conform with user needs and intended use(s)."
+According to the FDA, design validation is “establishing by objective evidence that device specifications conform with user needs and intended use(s).”
+It confirms that the finished medical device, when used as intended, safely and effectively meets the needs of the end user.

 Best tips for design verification and validation

 It is perfectly possible to have a device that passes design verification but not design validation or vice versa.
 While they might seem similar, the two processes are not the same.
-They must be treated as two separate stages of the design controls and therefore require different best practices.
+In the context of a verification vs validation medical device approach, it’s essential to recognize them as separate steps within the design control process — each requiring its own best practices and evaluation criteria.

 Design verification tips